-Zone-wise list of states is given in the following table:
+Zone-wise list of states are mentioned in the table below:

-Sr No. Zone States / UTs 1 North & Central Chandigarh, Chhattisgarh, Delhi, Haryana, Madhya Pradesh, Punjab, Uttar Pradesh 2 South Andhra Pradesh, Karnataka, Kerala, Lakshadweep, Puducherry, Tamil Nadu, Telangana 3 East Andaman & Nicobar Islands, Bihar, Jharkhand, Orissa, West Bengal 4 West Dadra & Nagar Haveli, Daman & Diu, Goa, Gujarat, Maharashtra, Rajasthan 5 North East Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura 6 Northern Hilly States Himachal Pradesh, Jammu & Kashmir, Uttarakhand
+Sr No. Zone States / UTs 1 North & Central Chandigarh, Chhattisgarh, Delhi, Haryana, Madhya Pradesh, Punjab, Uttar Pradesh 2 South Andhra Pradesh, Karnataka, Kerala, Lakshadweep, Puducherry, Tamil Nadu, Telangana 3 East Andaman & Nicobar Islands, Bihar, Jharkhand, Orissa, West Bengal 4 West Dadra & Nagar Haveli, Daman & Diu, Goa, Gujarat, Maharashtra, Rajasthan 5 North East Assam, Arunachal Pradesh, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura 6 Northern Hilly States Jammu & Kashmir, Himachal Pradesh, Uttarakhand

-A minimum of 11 states and 1 Union Territory are to be selected, of which each zone must be represented by at least one state.
-The State/UT selection criteria is to be proposed by the Consultant as a part of the Methodology and Work Plan in Appendix I Form 7.
-Subsequently, within each selected state/UT, in case of rural areas, all the districts will be classified into 3 strata based on key sectoral performance/index and a district or two can be selected from each strata; thereby taking the total no. of districts selected to a minimum of around 30-35 districts.
-In a similar way, 3 villages will be selected in each district using stratified sampling.
+A minimum of 11 States and 1 Union Territory are to be selected, of which each zone must be represented by at least one State.
+The State/UT selection criteria are to be proposed by the Consultant as a part of the Methodology and Work Plan in Appendix I Form 7.
+Subsequently, within each selected State/UT, all the districts will be classified into 2 to 3 strata based on key sectoral performance/index and a district or two can be selected from each strata; thereby taking the total no. of districts selected to a minimum of around 30-35 districts.
+In a similar way, 3-4 villages will be selected in each district using stratified sampling.
 Selection of a state, district or village in each strata can be based on either systematic random or probability proportional to size sample selection technique.
 Within each village, about 10 households will be selected which will cover eligible beneficiaries of one or more CSS covered in the sector.

-Alternatively, in case of urban areas, based on scheme performance on key outcomes and a town/city be selected from each state/UT; thereby selecting about 12 cities/towns across 12 selected States/UTs from 6 zones.
-All the wards within the city/town can be classified into 2 strata and a ward can be selected from each of these strata.
+Alternatively, in case of a study in Urban areas, all the cities/towns can be classified into 2 strata based on scheme performance on key outcomes and a town/city be selected from each strata; thereby selecting about 24 cities/towns across 12 selected State/UTs from 6 zones.
+In a similar way, all the wards within the city/town can be classified into 2-3 strata and a ward can be selected from each of these strata.
 Furthermore, about 10 households covering eligible beneficiaries of one or more CSS covered in the sector may be covered from each selected ward.

-In case of UTs, a minimum of 1 district/town with 2-3 villages/wards should be selected and a minimum of 10 households from each village/ward should be covered.
+In case of UTs, a minimum of 1 district/town with 3-4 villages/wards should be selected and a minimum of 10 households from each village/ward should be covered.